 The barometer (thus the name) is where the Baro excels.
 The watch merges GPS data with barometric altitude information to provide advanced features including outdoor insights including sea level air pressure and has a storm tracker and air pressure alert – an alarm that will notify you of dramatic drops in barometric pressure (4 hPa+ within 3 hours).

-The digital compass is tilt-compensated, meaning you don’t have to hold your wrist totally level to get an accurate reading.
+The digital compass is tilt-compensated, meaning you don’t have to hold your wrist completely level to get an accurate reading.

 The Baro is specifically designed to be extra tough for the most arduous training, it would be a good pick for a triathlon or trail runner to get full use out of the performance metrics.